-We encourage families to check and empty their child's file folder and cubby daily.
+We encourage families to check and empty their child's file folder and check their child's cubby daily.
 Parents/guardians/caregivers are responsible for signing out their child.
 Children are signed out with a signature and the time at which they are signed out is documented.
 Parents/guardians/caregivers must ensure a staff member knows they are taking their child prior to leaving for the day.
 Aftercare is available for all Pre-K students.
-There is a charge of \$20 per day.
-The children will be signed into aftercare and charged starting at 2:30pm.
+There is a charge of \$20.00 per day.
+The children will be signed into aftercare and charged starting at 3:00 p.m.